Federal Coffee Palace: Architectural style and features

-View of the hotel in the 1950s.
+The hotel in the 1950s.
 Many of the external and internal modifications dated to this period.

 The Federal was designed in an eclectic style, with an array of Renaissance Revival details and French Second Empire style mansard roofs Ellerker & Kilburn designed the building with multiple setbacks to relieve its great bulk whilst making an impressive visual statement with the lofty corner dome.
 The setbacks were punctuated by a mixture of recessed and projected balconies, forming a loggia arcade near the base, and large vertical classical temple-like structures.
 The external stucco facade combined a staggering array of distinctive decorative features of the period.

 The main entrance was paired giant order ionic columns in a large Paladian arrangement.
 Other external features included extensive use of diocletian windows, festooned round windows, baroque styled broken and nested pediments complete with detailed reliefs, pilasters, balustered balconies, oriel windows, keystones, niches, sculptured statuary, curved walls, cast iron lacework and cresting.
 The building also featured several gargoyles which were later removed, including lions and gryphons on the upper storeys.

 The interiors were equally impressive, often attributed to William Pitt featured a huge sunlit, four storey lobby with vaulted roof and grand staircase, and a main hall reached via a long arcade loggia of 14 Ionic columns.
 The elaborately detailed interior atrium featured giant order composite columns culminating in a Palladian architecture styled arch flanked by vault archway openings.

 Early skyscraper

 Skyscrapers by contemporary definition are 10 storeys tall and exceed 50 metres.
-The Federal at 9 storeys narrowly misses the criteria for floors but qualified for height when the tower is included.
-It had a 7 storey height to roof of 156 ft and to the additional 2 storey habitable tower of 165 ft making it briefly Melbourne and Australia's tallest building, exceeding Fink's Building (43m) in 1888 and until completion of the Australian Building (53m) in mid 1890.
+The hotel at 9 storeys narrowly misses the criteria for floors, but qualified for height when the tower is included, with an overall height of 50 m.
+The main structure was 7 storeys tall with a height of 47 m when measured to roof.
+The additional 2 storey habitable tower briefly made it Australia's tallest building, exceeding Fink's Building (43 m) in 1888, until the completion of the Australian Building (53 m) in mid 1890.

-Despite the lack of a steel frame, and partly due to tall ceilings, its height to roof was also among the highest in the world for a habitable building in 1888.
+Despite the lack of a steel frame, and partly due to tall ceilings, its height to roof was among the highest in the world for a habitable building in 1888.
 Contemporary skyscrapers in New York and Chicago were not much taller.
 The Federal was just five metres short of New York's tallest hotel, the 1884 Hotel Chelsea.
 It was just a few metres shorter than some of North America's tallest office buildings, just one metre less than the 1887 Wilder Building, five metres less than the Rookery Building completed the same year and nine metres shorter than the 1886 Potter Building, considered among the earliest steel framed skyscrapers.

-It would have been dwarfed by very few including the tallest towers in the world, the 1875 New York Tribune Building and 1885 Chicago Board of Trade Building (but would have almost reached its roof) as well as the 12-storey Washington Building of 1887, which was 67 m to the roof.
+It would have been dwarfed by very few, including the tallest towers in the world, the 1875 New York Tribune Building and 1885 Chicago Board of Trade Building (but would have almost reached its roof), as well as the 12-storey Washington Building of 1887, which was 67 m to the roof.